-Matt’s practice focuses on site remediation, redevelopment and transfer of brownfields, regulatory compliance and permitting, environmental insurance, and environmental litigation, and he has specific experience advising clients on issues relating to the New Jersey Spill Compensation and Control Act, Site Remediation Reform Act, Industrial Site Recovery Act (ISRA), Solid Waste Management Act, Flood Hazard Area Control Act, Freshwater Wetlands Protection Act, Waterfront Development Act, as well as the federal Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), Resource Conservation and Recovery Act (RCRA), and the Toxic Substances Control Act (TSCA).
+In addition to the foregoing, Matthew has experience with environmental insurance and pollution legal liability policies, financial incentives to support remediation efforts, and issues relating to relating to the New Jersey Spill Compensation and Control Act, Site Remediation Reform Act (SRRA), Industrial Site Recovery Act (ISRA), Flood Hazard Area Control Act, Freshwater Wetlands Protection Act, Waterfront Development Act, the New York Oil Spill Law and the New York Brownfield Cleanup Program, as well as federal Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), Resource Conservation and Recovery Act (RCRA), and the Toxic Substances Control Act (TSCA).

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.